 Dietary Assessment Methods workshop

 The workshop brings together current knowledge and practice on dietary assessment methods, with a particular focus on choosing correct assessment techniques for optimising dietary intake data measurement.
-Practical guided session enables delegates to trial computational analysis of dietary data parallel to one to one drop-in discussions with experts in the field.
+The practical, guided session enables delegates to trial computational analysis of dietary data parallel to one-to-one drop-in discussions with experts in the field.

 - Select appropriate dietary assessment methods to address research aims

 - Understand how to minimise data collection error whilst estimating portion sizes